ltelab/disdrodb/docs/source/data.rst

 =========================

 Users can make their own data accessible to the community.
-Disdrodb provides a central storage for code (readers), issues and metadata.
+DISDRODB provides a central storage for code (readers), issues and metadata.
 However, the raw data itself must be stored by the data provider due to size limitations.